Sign Up

 • Gluconeogenesis – the production of glucose by the liver and kidneys from non-carbohydrate substrates like fatty acids and amino acids

 The transition from intrauterine to extrauterine life involves many physiologic changes.
-The fetus receives a constant supply of glucose from the mother across the placenta.
-At delivery, termination of the maternal glucose supply results in a decrease in neonatal blood glucose values, which reach a nadir at one to three hours post-delivery.
-During the initial " starvation period," glycolysis, glycogenolysis, and gluconeogenesis are initiated.
+The fetus receives a continuous supply of glucose from the mother across the placenta (Rosenfeld & Thornton, 2023).
+At delivery, termination of the maternal glucose supply results in a decrease in neonatal blood glucose levels, which reach a nadir at one to three hours post-delivery.
+During this initial "starvation period," glycolysis, glycogenolysis, and gluconeogenesis are initiated.
 These processes are the major energy sources for the neonate in the first hours of life.
-An exogenous glucose supply becomes vital for continued homeostasis because liver glycogen stores are 90 percent diminished by three hours of age (De Leon-Crutchlow & Lord, 2019).
+Baseline glucose levels are determined around 30 minutes to one hour after delivery (Rosenfeld & Thornton, 2023).

-Successful activation of the metabolic processes regulating glucose homeostasis depends on an adequate supply of glycogen and fat and mature or intact hormonal regulatory mechanisms.
+Effective activation of the metabolic processes that are responsible for maintaining optimal glucose levels depends on an adequate amount of fat and glycogen as well as mature or intact hormonal regulatory mechanisms (Fasoulakis et al., 2023).
 Insulin and glucagon are important hormones for regulating glucose levels.
-As early as twelve weeks' gestation, the fetus can synthesize these hormones but has a limited ability to secrete them from the pancreas, even when challenged with a high glucose load.
-Insulin inhibits gluconeogenic enzyme induction and suppresses glucose production in the liver.
-Insulin also plays an important role in the growth of the fetus because it stimulates the growth of cardiac muscle and adipose, hepatic, connective, and skeletal tissue.
-This situation explains why infants of diabetic mothers are often macrosomic or large for gestational age, whereas infants with neonatal diabetes mellitus experience intrauterine growth retardation (De Leon-Crutchlow & Lord, 2019).
+As early as twelve weeks of gestation, the fetus can create these hormones but has a limited ability to secrete them from the pancreas, even when presented with a high glucose level (Fasoulakis et al., 2023).
+Insulin suppresses glucose production in the liver (Fasoulakis et al., 2023).
+Insulin also plays an important role in the growth of the fetus because it stimulates the growth of cardiac muscle as well as hepatic, connective, adipose, and skeletal tissue (Fasoulakis et al., 2023).
+This provides a better understanding as to why infants of diabetic mothers are often large for gestational age (LGA), whereas infants with neonatal diabetes mellitus are at a higher risk for intrauterine growth restriction (IUGR) (Fasoulakis et al., 2023).

 Glucose Metabolism

 Most glucose comes from the diet as either carbohydrates or starches.
 Glucose can also be made from various body substrates.
-First, it can come from stored glucose, called glycogen, found in all cells.
-It is stored in the liver, skeletal and cardiac muscles, and the kidney, intestine, brain, and placenta.
-The liver stores the largest amount of glycogen.
+First, it can come from stored glucose, called glycogen, which is found in all cells.
+It is stored in the liver, skeletal and cardiac muscles, and the kidney, intestine, brain, and placenta, with the liver having the largest amount of glycogen (Carbó & Rodriguez, 2023).
 Glycogenesis is the process of making glycogen from glucose until the storage is full.
 The rest is stored as fat.

 Fetal Glucose Homeostasis

-As early as the third month of gestation, the human fetal liver has the enzymatic capacity for gluconeogenesis and glycogenolysis.
-If maternal nutrition and placental supply of glucose to the fetus are normal, there is no need for fetal gluconeogenesis.
+As early as the third month of gestation, the human fetal liver has the enzymatic capacity for gluconeogenesis and glycogenolysis (Deleus et al., 2020).
+If maternal nutrition and placental supply of glucose to the fetus are normal, there is no need for fetal gluconeogenesis to take place.
 The fetus produces little, if any, glucose, although the enzymes for gluconeogenesis are present.
 Additional evidence suggests that the fetus relies on fuels other than glucose, such as lactate and amino acids, even in the basal state, to meet some of its energy demands.
-However, when the exogenous supply of glucose is limited, such as during maternal starvation, the fetus can augment the glucose supply endogenously through gluconeogenesis and glycogenolysis (Hay, 1998).
+However, when the exogenous supply of glucose is limited, such as during maternal starvation, the fetus can augment the glucose supply endogenously through gluconeogenesis and glycogenolysis (Deleus et al., 2020).

-The fetus also has the potential to use beta-hydroxybutyrate as an energy substrate during periods of maternal starvation and glucose deprivation.
+In the event of maternal starvation, the fetus also has the potential to use beta-hydroxybutyrate as an energy substrate.
 Fetal hepatic glycogen stores have been identified by the ninth week of gestation, and fetal hepatic glycogen content increases linearly at this early gestational age when maternal nutrition is normal.

-At term, these hepatic glycogen stores are three times greater than those of a well-fed adult.
+Hepatic glycogen stores are three times greater than those of a well-fed adult once at term.
 Skeletal muscles and cardiac muscles also contain several times greater glycogen concentrations at term than found in adults.
 During the last trimester, the fetus also stores energy in the form of triglycerides in fetal adipose tissue.
 Since the transfer of free fatty acids from the mother to the fetus is limited, this occurs primarily as a result of synthesis from glucose.

-Insulin is considered a major stimulus for fetal growth.
-Insulin does not cross the placenta (Roberts & Myatt, 2019).
+Insulin is considered a major stimulus for fetal growth, but it does not cross the placenta (Kaur, et al., 2021).
 By the eighth week of gestation, insulin is present in the plasma and pancreatic tissue of the fetus, suggesting that pancreatic beta-cell function is present.
-Fetal pancreatic alpha cells are present at eight to eleven weeks' gestation.
+Fetal pancreatic alpha cells are present at eight to eleven weeks of gestation.
 Pancreatic insulin content increases in late gestation, exceeding adult levels when the infant reaches term.

 This elevated insulin concentration increases both fetal glucose utilization and glucose oxygen consumption.
-Glucagon does not cross the placenta and is present in plasma by fifteen weeks' gestation, reaching peak concentrations by 24 to 26 weeks (Roberts & Myatt, 2019).
-In early gestation, the fetal insulin response to maternal hyperglycemia is negligible.
+Glucagon cannot cross the placenta and is present in plasma by fifteen weeks of gestation, reaching peak concentrations by 24 to 26 weeks (Harding et al., 2024).
+In early gestation, the fetal insulin response to maternal hyperglycemia is insignificant.
 At term, the fetus is capable of significant response, but it is diminished, and there is a lag in the response.
-In maternal diabetes, the fetal beta-cell sensitivity is induced by repeated episodes of maternal hyperglycemia because of greater insulin response (Roberts & Myatt, 2019).
+In maternal diabetes, the fetal beta-cell sensitivity is induced by repeated episodes of maternal hyperglycemia because of greater insulin response (Usman et al., 2023).

-The fetus prepares for extrauterine life during the third trimester by increasing energy stores and developing metabolic processes for rapid glucose production and utilization.
-The glucose concentration in the umbilical vein is 70 percent to 80 percent of maternal glucose concentration.
+The fetus prepares for extrauterine life during the third trimester by increasing energy stores and developing metabolic processes for rapid glucose production and use.
+The glucose concentration in the umbilical vein is 70% to 80% of maternal glucose concentration.
 At delivery, the maternal supply of glucose to the infant ceases.

-Within minutes after birth, there is a rapid rise in plasma-free fatty acid and glycerol, evidence of intense lipid mobilization.
+Within minutes after birth, there is a rapid rise in plasma-free fatty acid and glycerol, which is evidence of intense lipid mobilization.
 Also, within a few hours after birth, there is an elevation of blood ketones that reaches its peak within two to three days due to increased oxidation of free fatty acids.
 These changes represent a change from predominantly glucose metabolism to predominantly fat metabolism.
-Increased use of fat for neonatal energy requirements allows the preferential sparing of glucose for the brain's metabolic needs (Rozance, 2020).
+Increased use of fat for neonatal energy requirements allows the preferential sparing of glucose for the brain's metabolic needs (Rosenfeld & Thornton, 2023).

-Glycogen stores in newborns are greater than in adults, but the newborn uses glucose twice that in adults.
+Glycogen stores in newborns are greater than in adults, but the newborn uses glucose twice that in adults (Rosenfeld & Thornton, 2023; Rodgers, 2022).
 Within two to three hours after birth, the neonate begins to deplete the liver glycogen stores that remain low for several days and gradually increase to adult levels.
 Cardiac and skeletal muscle glycogen levels fall more slowly.
 Rapid depletion of glycogen stores occurs during asphyxia.
-Premature infants and small for gestational age infants have diminished glycogen reserves that may be rapidly depleted within twelve hours after birth.
+Premature infants and small for gestational age (SGA) infants have diminished glycogen reserves that may be rapidly depleted within even twelve hours after birth (Rosenfeld & Thornton, 2023; Rodgers, 2022).

 The newborn infant has increased plasma levels of amino acids due to active placental transport, but gluconeogenesis is deficient.
 In both adults and newborns, many hormones regulate metabolism.
-There is a balance between those hormones and substances that lower and raise blood glucose.
+There is a balance between those hormones and substances that lower and raise blood glucose (Rodgers, 2022).

 The most important hormone is insulin.
 However, there are some differences.
 Insulin is not as affected by amino acids in newborns as in adults.
 Glucagon secretion is less affected by serum glucose levels in neonates than adults.
-Glucagon also induces phosphoenolpyruvate carboxykinase (PEPCK), the rate-limiting enzyme for gluconeogenesis.
+Glucagon also induces phosphoenolpyruvate carboxykinase (PEPCK), the rate-limiting enzyme for gluconeogenesis (Rodgers, 2022).
 Glucocorticoids induce liver glycogen synthesis (which increases glycogen).
-The catecholamine effect is the same as in adults, but there may be a slower insulin response to hyperglycemia (Tas, 2020).
+The catecholamine effect is the same as in adults, but there may be a slower insulin response to hyperglycemia (Rodgers, 2022).

-Pregnancy creates a diabetic-like state in all mothers due to the efforts of anti-insulin hormones such as human placental lactogen, progesterone, and estrogen.
-Glucose crosses the placenta along a concentration gradient via carrier-mediated diffusion.
-Only 40 to 50 percent of glucose volume delivered to the placenta reaches the fetus.
-Insulin and glucagon do not cross the placenta (Rozance, 2020).
+Pregnancy creates a diabetic-like state in all mothers due to the efforts of anti-insulin hormones including placental lactogen, progesterone, and estrogen (Aldahmash et al., 2023).
+Glucose can cross the placenta along a concentration gradient via carrier-mediated diffusion.
+Only 40% to 50% of glucose volume delivered to the placenta reaches the fetus.
+Insulin and glucagon do not cross the placenta (Aldahmash et al., 2023).

 Altered maternal states, either hyperglycemia or hypoglycemia, can profoundly affect the fetus.
-Mild to moderate maternal hyperglycemia can cause fetal hypoxemia, hyperinsulinemia, increased oxygen consumption, CO2 production, and glucose-lactate uptake.
-If hyperglycemia is severe, the effects can include further hypoxemia, hypoinsulinemia, increased erythropoietin levels, metabolic acidosis, decreased placental perfusion, and fetal demise.
+Mild to moderate maternal hyperglycemia can cause fetal hypoxemia, hyperinsulinemia, increased oxygen consumption, CO2 production, and glucose-lactate uptake (Kua et al., 2019).
+If hyperglycemia is severe, the effects can include further hypoxemia, hypoinsulinemia, increased erythropoietin levels, decreased placental perfusion, metabolic acidosis, and even potential fetal demise (Kua et al., 2019).
+Infants born from pregnancy impacted by diabetes are at a higher risk of developing insulin resistance (Kua et al., 2019).

 The effects of maternal hypoglycemia on the fetus can also be significant.
 With a decrease in fetal blood sugar, there may be an increase in catecholamines and cortisol levels.
 Certain maternal states may predispose the fetus or infant to abnormal glucose environments.
 Maternal diabetes is a classic example of excessive substrate presented to the fetus.
 The increased circulating glucose crosses the placenta and causes fetal hyperglycemia.

 When exposed to high maternal glucose levels, the fetus of a diabetic mother produces large amounts of insulin to maintain normoglycemia.
-Insulin suppresses glycogenolysis and lipolysis of adipose tissue, limiting the neonate's ability to use alternative sources of glucose supply that are eliminated at delivery, neonatal hyperinsulinemia continues, and the newborn becomes hypoglycemic within one to two hours of life.
-These infants can often achieve glucose homeostasis within 48 hours but may take up to five days to achieve normoglycemia (Rozance, 2020).
+Insulin suppresses glycogenolysis and lipolysis of adipose tissue, limiting the neonate's ability to use alternative sources of glucose supply that are eliminated at delivery, neonatal hyperinsulinemia continues, and the newborn becomes hypoglycemic within one to two hours of life (Nakrani & Wineland, 2023).
+These infants can often achieve glucose homeostasis within 48 hours but may take up to five days to achieve normoglycemia (Nakrani & Wineland, 2023).

 Maternal hypertensive states, especially pregnancy-induced hypertension, are the classic examples of reduced availability of substrates and fetal accretion of stores.
-Maternal drugs may result in hypoglycemia in the newborn.
-Oral beta-sympathomimetic tocolytic drugs cause sustained hypoglycemia and elevated cord blood insulin levels in infants delivered within two days of terminating tocolytic therapy.
-Tocolytic therapy, used to hold off preterm labor, has been shown to cause maternal hyperglycemia, thus leading to fetal hyperinsulinemia.
-Other maternal hyperglycemia causes include large infusions of intravenous glucose solutions before delivery (Rozance, 2020).
+Maternal drugs may result in hypoglycemia in the newborn (Rozance, 2024).
+Oral beta-sympathomimetic tocolytic drugs cause sustained hypoglycemia and elevated cord blood insulin levels in infants delivered within two days of terminating tocolytic therapy (Rozance, 2024).
+Tocolytic therapy, used to delay preterm labor, has been shown to cause maternal hyperglycemia, thus leading to fetal hyperinsulinemia (Rozance, 2024).
+Other maternal hyperglycemia causes include large infusions of intravenous (IV) glucose solutions before delivery (Rozance, 2024).

-At birth, the maternal glucose source is cut off.
-The infant needs to transition from a high-carbohydrate diet to a high-fat diet.
-The infant needs to survive until "food" is available.
+At birth, the maternal glucose source is cut off after the umbilical cord is cut.
+The infant is tasked with transitioning from a high-carbohydrate diet to a high-fat diet (Tas et al., 2020).
 Glycogen stores are usually gone by three to twelve hours.
-Even if feeding occurs, the usual intake is limited, so the infant must initiate gluconeogenesis (Tas, 2020).
+Even if feeding occurs, the usual intake is limited, so the infant must initiate gluconeogenesis (Tas et al., 2020).

-There are major changes in glucoregulatory hormones with birth.
-Epinephrine, norepinephrine, and glucagon levels increase.
-Insulin levels decrease.
+There are major changes in glucoregulatory hormones that occur with birth.
+Epinephrine, norepinephrine, and glucagon levels increase, while insulin levels decrease.
 These changes result in the mobilization of glycogen stores and free fatty acids.
-The infant must perform glycogenolysis and gluconeogenesis to prevent hypoglycemia and survive.
-The liver production of glucose is 4 to 6 mg/kg/min.
-Total body basal glucose consumption is about 3.7 mg/kg/min.
-Though individual organ consumption of glucose varies, the brain uses it the most.
+The infant’s body must perform glycogenolysis and gluconeogenesis to prevent hypoglycemia and survive.

 During the immediate post-natal period, there is a progressive refinement of the transition to self- "feeding."
 The ability to perform gluconeogenesis through increases in PEPCK improves.
 The balance between intake or stores and the utilization of these substrates also becomes more stable.
-Routine monitoring of blood glucose levels in healthy-term newborns is unnecessary unless high-risk conditions exist that indicate monitoring (Alsaleem, 2019).
+Routine monitoring of blood glucose levels in healthy-term newborns is unnecessary unless high-risk conditions exist that indicate monitoring (Rosenfeld & Thornton, 2023).

 Blood Glucose Levels